turingschool/frontend-lightning-talks/schedule-1710.md

 9. Javscript - closures
 - Jordan Quinn: Object Oriented Programming
 -  James Logue: What is this VIM you speak of?
--Nyssa Keller: Client side security + hacking
+12. Client side security + hacking
 - Bruce Chung: ES6
 - Melissa Wagasky: D3 library
 - Alex Bonder: HTML Canvas
 16. SVGs - all about them, how to use them, when to use them
-17. Acceptance testing - what and why?
+-NyssaKeller: Acceptance testing - what and why?
 18. CSS optimization - easy wins and gotchas
 - Edgar Munoz: React - what and why?
 - Amy Russell: Front End Hip - how to stay in the know on all the things